bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 `code here <https://github.com/bjlkeng/SIIM-ISIC-Melanoma-Classification-1st-Place-Solution/blob/master/dataset.py#L54>`__.
 I'll mention a few interesting points I found:

+* The last transformation always resizes the image back to the size the network expects.
 * They use the :code:`compose()` function to apply *all* transformations to each image, however (in most cases) each transformation will have some probability of activating or not.
 * They'll also have some :code:`OneOf` choices in there for blurring (Motion,